paulfergusondev/sdr-carradio/README.md

 ## Windows packaging

-This repository now includes a portable one-file EXE build and an installer build.
+This repository now includes a portable folder build and an installer build.

-### Build the portable EXE
+### Build the portable release

 ```powershell
 .\build_portable.ps1